daih-univr/aiucd2025/_pages/en-gb/call-for-papers.md

 ## Deadlines

-The deadline for submission of proposals is ﬁxed for 11:59 p.m. on January 12, 2025 (CET/GMT+1).
+The deadline for submission of proposals is fixed for 11:59 p.m. on January 12, 2025 (CET/GMT+1).

 Acceptance notifications will be sent out to the authors by March 7, 2025.